Sarrus1/sourcepawn-studio/.github/ISSUE_TEMPLATE/new-feature.md

 ---
 name: Suggestion
 about: Have a suggestion?
 Propose it here.
-title: "[Suggestion]"
+title: ""
-labels: 'enhancement'
+labels: "enhancement"
-assignees: 'Sarrus1'
+assignees: "Sarrus1"
 ---

 ## Feature description